Alethio36/mediastack/docs/adding-a-service.md

 # Adding a service

-Your services live in `docker-compose.override.yml` — untracked, merged into every stack operation automatically, and upgrade-safe.
+Your services live in `custom/compose.d/`, one file each — untracked, passed to compose on every stack operation, and upgrade-safe.
 Never add services to `compose.d/` or edit `docker-compose.yml`: those are the repo's territory, and local changes there block `upgrade` by design.
+(What you change about a *shipped* service goes in `custom/override.yml` — see below.)

 `./mediastack.sh new-service myapp` does the whole thing at a terminal: